++bake

 Left fold

-with an element from the list
+binary gate b with an element from the list and an accumulator,

 producing the final value of the accumulator.